BirdsAreFlyingCameras/GPT-5_Jailbreak_PoC/README.md

 **Author:** Bryan Brannan
 <br>
-**Research Time Period:** 09/06/2025 18:00 - 09/07/2025 05:00
+**Research Time Period:** 09/06/2025 18:00 - 09/08/2025 02:00
 <br>
 **Original Publication:** https://github.com/BirdsAreFlyingCameras/GPT-5_Jailbreak_PoC

 ## **Summery**

-Using a jailbreak prompt based on the one made by Splx AI which you can find here https://splx.ai/blog/gpt-5-red-teaming-results#5.
-I've reformated and made changes to prompt to improve performance when generating malware.
-Using the base prompt provided below I've been able to generate a C2 Server writen in python as well as a agent targeted at Debian 12 the agent communicates with the C2 simply over http and is capable of participating in DDoS attacks it also made a web based attack portal to control the agents allowing a user to launch/stop attacks.
+Using a jailbreak prompt based on the one made by Splx AI, which you can find here https://splx.ai/blog/gpt-5-red-teaming-results#5.
+I've reformatted and made changes to the prompt to improve performance when generating malware.
+Using the base prompt provided below, I've developed a C2 Server written in Python, as well as an agent targeted at Debian 12.
+The agent communicates with the C2 simply over HTTP and is capable of participating in DDoS attacks.
+It also created a web-based attack portal to control the agents, allowing users to launch/stop attacks.

 ## **Base Prompt**

 ```